munificent/ui-as-code/Choices.md

 var result = [1, for (var i in source) i + 1, 5]; // [1, 2, 3, 4, 5].
 ```

+It expands to as many elements as produced by the iteration.
+A single-element
-A single-element list using `for` comes passably close to the list comprehension
+list using `for` comes passably close to the list comprehension syntax of some
-syntax of some other languages:
+other languages:

 ```dart
 var numbers = [for (var i = 0; i < 10; i++) i];